Part-Time Employee Benefits

 - Performance Based Range Movements – Employees who have passed probation are evaluated annually on their performance levels.
 Performance reviews occur during the fall season and approved increases, if any, are effective at some point the following calendar year.

-- General Increases – The Employee Relations Department reviews the County's compensations plan at least annually, and whenever conditions require, they recommend changes to the County Board for review and approval.
+- General Increases – The Human Resources Department reviews the County's compensations plan at least annually, and whenever conditions require, they recommend changes to the County Board for review and approval.

 - Exceptional Service Pay – To recognize an employee’s outstanding contributions, additional pay may be granted for exceptional service, up to $1000 per five-year period during employment with Anoka County.